lmapii/practical-zephyr/04_practice/readme.md

 #endif
 ```

-Discard the changes to the board's overlay and removing the conditional compilation in the sources.
+Discard the changes to the board's overlay and remove the conditional compilation in the sources.
 The documentation also mentions, that the `status` property is implicitly added with the value `"okay"` for nodes that do not define the property in the devicetree.
 As we can see in the merged `zephyr.dts` file in the build folder, our `/leds/led_0` node doesn't have the `status` property:

 `build/zephyr/zephyr.dts`
 ```dts